koutsie/colour4/README.md

+note to self: what the fuck is this lmao fix this shit dudeeee

 <pre> _____       _                    ___
 /  __ \     | |                  /   |
 | /  \/ ___ | | ___  _   _ _ __ / /| |